🔍 Search

 The Levels Team

-🕗 4 MIN READ
+🕗 4 MINUTE READ

-According to Levels co-founder and chief medical officer Dr. Casey Means, brunch doesn’t have to be a metabolic bombshell.
+According to Levels co-founder and chief medical officer Dr. Casey Means, brunch doesn't have to be a metabolic bombshell.
+The best brunch recipes can be nourishing, blood-sugar-friendly, and delicious at the same time.

-“Brunch has so much potential!” says Casey.
-“I see it as a chance to start the day with ingredients that will support my health and goals for the weekend—surrounded by great company!”
+"Brunch has so much potential!" says Casey.
+"I see it as a chance to start the day with ingredients that will support my health and goals for the weekend---surrounded by great company!"

-“I chose frittatas because you can throw them in the oven while you prep other dishes, which is really convenient when you’re making a big brunch,” she says.
-“Plus, frittatas are the perfect vessel for whatever veggies are in season—or leftover in your fridge.”
+"I chose frittatas because you can throw them in the oven while you prep other dishes, which is really convenient when you're making a big brunch," she says.
+"Plus, frittatas are the perfect vessel for whatever veggies are in season---or leftover in your fridge."

-“This recipe shows that you can have a sweet element that actually supports cell health—and doesn’t cause a huge glucose spike.”
+"This recipe shows that you can have a sweet element that actually supports cell health---and doesn't cause a huge glucose spike."

 Ingredients